Schedule a Consultation

 Unfortunately, most of us have a lot more experience with bad or unhealthy relationship endings than healthy ones (which might be what motivates us to start therapy in the first place).
 Consequently, some people replicate this with ending therapy.
 They might stop showing up for appointments, arrive late, or create conflict with the therapist.

-It's important to note that a healthy ending doesn't always mean a happy ending.
+It is important to note that a healthy ending doesn't always mean a happy ending.
 Sometimes, healthy relationship endings can be difficult or painful, but they can still provide closure and a sense of resolution.

 How to Know When It's The Right Time?

-2. Process Feelings: we explore how the client feels about endings, and what emotions come up when we talk about stopping our work together
+2. Process Feelings: We explore how the client feels about endings and what emotions come up when we talk about stopping our work together.

-3. Review & Reflect: we revisit the client's original goals and see if they have been achieved and/or if they have changed
+3. Review & Reflect: We revisit the client's original goals and see if they have been achieved and/or if they have changed.

 How Best To Support Yourself Through The Ending?